About Jennifer Moss

 Jennifer Moss has been an active board member of the Northwestern University Club of Los Angeles as Communications Director, President, and Treasurer of the club.
 She currently serves on the executive boards of the Crescendo Young Musicians’ Guild, a non-profit dedicated to bringing music education to under-privileged youth; and The Bully Police Squad, an organization founded by police officers to help schools define and enforce their bully prevention strategies.

 Jennifer has been a strong proponent of animal rescue her entire life and has served as a foster mom to both cats and dogs.
 Animal companions figure very prominently in her novel Town Red, with fictional felines Pyxis & Perseus and their canine companions, Bully & Buddy.
 Buddy was written into the novel after the loss of Jennifer’s own dog, Li’l Buddy, a blue Shih Tzu rescued from the West Valley Animal Shelter in Los Angeles.
 He spent five short years with Jennifer’s family, but she will never forget the bond and fun they shared together.
-Jennifer currently has two cats and two dogs: Roxie, a big calico tabby; Eli, a black street cat; Roscoe, a Pug/Cairn Terrier mix; and her newest addition to the household, N00bie,
+Jennifer’s current companions are Roxie Hart, a big calico tabby, and Roscoe Chicken & Waffles Moss, a Pug/Terrier mix.